mosTavassoli/IS-SunTech/ReportAsIs.md

 The bronze laboratory began its operation at an area of ​​about 40 square meters, with the launch of the Bronze Company, with only one device to test the impact of the free fall of plastic parts.
 At the same time as the development of bronze company, a number of test methods and devices of this laboratory were added and devices such as Tensile, HDT / VICAT, Oven, Chambers, environmental conditions and … were added to the laboratory equipment.

-In 1993, by changing the bronze qualitative approach and adding more key components to the bronze production complex, the lab building was moved to a larger location and after updating and equipping it with world-day devices such as the Airborne Static Deployment Test (SDT), a test similar to The sunshine (SUN SIMULATOR) and spectrophotometer (SPECTROPHOTOMETR) have grown to around 400 square meters.
+In 1993, by changing the bronze qualitative approach and adding more key components to the bronze production complex, the lab building was moved to a larger location and after updating and equipping it with world-day devices such as the Airborne Static Deployment Test (SDT), a test similar to The sunshine (SUN SIMULATOR) and spectrophotometer (SPECTROPHOTOMETER) have grown to around 400 square meters.

 The lab now has more than 25 key devices in the testing of materials, polymer parts and automotive products, such as durable treaders for all types of vehicle assemblies such as DOOR SLAM, durability of the dashboard and durability of the door handle, and … One of the largest and most qualitative references for the testing of polymer products, and in particular automobile decoration, offers its services to all partners and non-automotive car companies.